Best hostels in Croatia. These are the Croatian hostels you don’t want to miss while backpacking in Croatia.

 There are various room choices on offer, including dorms that sleep up to eight people or private rooms that sleep up to four guests.
 All rooms have WiFi, air conditioning, and free parking in the front of the hostel.

 There isn’t a restaurant onsite at this hostel, but there are vending machines throughout the property for snacks and, as mentioned, plenty of cafes, bars, and restaurants just outside the property.

 Beach Hostel Eklata

+When spending a holiday here with children, Hostel Eklata is the way to go!
 Miles of sandy and pebble beaches bring families looking for an escape from the bustle of the city to the Makarska Riviera.
-When spending a holiday here with children, Hostel Eklata really is the way to go!
-Loads of sports & recreational activities along with children’s entertainment, large family rooms, and the convenience of a mini-mart, kitchen, restaurant and cafe bar (ice cream here we come!) give this hostel family-friendly bonus points.
+Loads of sports & recreational activities, children’s entertainment, large family rooms, and the convenience of a mini-mart, kitchen, restaurant, and cafe bar (ice cream here we come!) give this hostel family-friendly bonus points.

-These are the best hostels in Croatia, and there are so many more to choose from as well as these.
-With all this choice, different hostels for different people, different room options, the ability to organize day trips and nights out, I can’t see why you’d choose to stay in any other kind of accommodation!
-Hostels rock & these are the cream of the crop.
+Hostels rock & these are the cream-of-the-crop.
+These are the best hostels in Croatia, with so many more to choose from.
+With all these choices, different hostels for different people, different room options, and the ability to organize day trips and nights out, I can’t see why you’d choose to stay in any other accommodation!

 What other hostels in Croatia would you add to this list?